 Extra for Experts: Use the write-off technique to write your favorite affirmation 25 times every day.

 Love and Light,

-PS – Deepen your Qi mastery with our Meditation & Qigong Academy program.
+PS – Deepen your Qi mastery with our Tai Chi and Qigong Classes.
 Enrollment is limited so act now to secure your place.